amartyakallingal/Baseball-Stats-Predictor/README.md

 * `batting.csv` - A CSV file with all the player data during and between the 2002 and 2022 MLB seasons.

 ## Local Setup and Installation
-Please install the following Python libraries locally to run this project correctly:
+The following Python libraries are necessary to run this project correctly:
 * `os`
 * `pandas`
 * `numpy`